makitocode/noding/Sockets/CAchat/README.md

 # CAchat

 This respositories contains examples of node js with socket.io.
-In this case, the example its a web chat.
+In this case, the example is a web chat.

 ::::::::: Download and play